 How: Of all the controls identified in Step 5, determine which ones, either individually or in aggregate, if operating effectively, would provide reasonable assurance that the transactions populating the material account balance will be recorded correctly.
 Material accounts usually, but not always, need multiple controls in place to prevent a material misstatement from occurring.
 You’ll have to analyze all the controls to determine which ones best provide that assurance, keeping in mind the people, process, and technology in place.

-Our experienced Risk Assurance and Advisory professionals are currently reviewing narratives and updating risk assessments for a variety of public companies. to work together and ensure your SOX Risk Assessment is up-to-date.
+Our experienced Risk Assurance and Advisory professionals are currently reviewing narratives and updating risk assessments for a variety of public companies.
+Contact us to work together and ensure your SOX Risk Assessment is up-to-date.

 This article was republished with permission from our partners at AuditBoard.